New Model Flying Definition and BMFA Membership Insurance

 1. SPORT AND RECREATIONAL (existing): Flights undertaken where the primary purpose is enjoyment derived from the observation, control, piloting and display of model aircraft.
 This includes the capturing of images and footage for the purpose of personal entertainment and recreation.

-2. DATA, DEVELOPMENT AND DEMONSTRATION FLIGHTS (new): Flights undertaken where the primary purpose is other than Sporting and Recreational as defined in ( 1) above, but where the pilot does not directly benefit financially as defined in Aerial Work (3).
+2. DATA, DEVELOPMENT AND DEMONSTRATION FLIGHTS (new): Flights undertaken where the primary purpose is other than Sporting and Recreational as defined in ( 1) above, but where the pilot does not directly benefit financially as defined in Commercial Operation (3).
 This includes the capturing of data including images and film footage, flights carried out for the purpose of product development, training/testing (other than in respect of the BMFA achievement schemes and sport and recreation as defined in (1) above), education and commercial demonstration (trade display flights).

 There is an additional fee of £75.00 payable to activate the membership extension.